Back to all guides

 Adhesive

-Use dry adhesive, narrow double-sided tape, fabric glue, or stitching only in the hinge zone.
-Test adhesive on a small offcut first.
-If the fabric is loose-weave, sheer, or frays easily, attach the fabric to a thin paper hinge first, then attach the paper hinge to the journal page.
-Avoid hot glue, rubber cement, unknown glue, and heavy wet glue.
+For test pieces, use dry adhesive, narrow double-sided tape, a tested fabric adhesive, or stitching only in the hinge zone.
+Try the adhesive on an offcut and let it cure before judging bleed, stiffness, or color change.
+With loose, sheer, or fraying cloth, attach the fabric to a thin paper hinge first, then bond that paper bridge to the journal.
+Skip hot glue, rubber cement, unknown glue, and heavy wet applications.

 Lift cue

-Use one small fabric tab, a visible lace edge, a loose thread, or a tiny label.
-More cues make the page look fussy.
+Use one small fabric tab, a visible lace edge, a short loose thread, or a tiny label.
+More cues make the page look fussy and give the hand too many places to pull.

 Hidden insert or field

-Use a short written note, copied photo, label, tag, or tiny pocket underneath.
-Keep the under-layer thinner than the flip.
+Use a short written note, photo print, label, tag, or tiny pocket underneath.
+Keep the under-layer thinner than the flip and out of the hinge gutter.

 Four-stage process showing a fabric panel, hinge strip, lifted fabric flap, and finished fabric flip on a journal page